Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/general.md

 prev: ../introduction.md
 ---

-# Particle Systems - General
+# Particle Component - General

 The **General** component of a particle system defines how the particle is rendered to the screen and which texture is used.
 It consists of three sections: